So you’re planning a Barcelona New Year’s Eve: an idea as sparkling as champagne.

 The festivities kick off at 10:30 pm and end at 6:00 am and cost €35.00… with grapes, ‘novelties’, chocolates, good vibes, and 4 drinks included!
 If you purchase after December 22nd they’ll cost €40.00 (€50.00 on the door).

-This is the best Barcelona New Years deal – for this reason I suggest buying the tickets in advance online using the buttons below as it’s cheaper and usually sells out a few days before.
+This is the best Barcelona New Years deal – for this reason I suggest buying the tickets in advance online.